 The 6 mathematical focus are applied into the following sequential content each year:

-Any further pursuance of mathematics as an elective, such as Calculus, may be explored under the Concurrent Enrollment program.
+Any further pursuance of mathematics as an elective, such as Calculus and Statistics, may also be explored under the Concurrent Enrollment program.

 The science objectives are applied into the following content with all high school levels (grades 9 – 12) being able to take any of the classes pending on the fulfillment of pre-requisite and co-requisite: